 Williamsburg Location • Warrenton Location

 The Rev. Jan M. Brown is the Founding/Executive Director of SpiritWorks Foundation Center for the Soul.
 Jan is a person in long term recovery from addiction meaning she has not used drugs or alcohol or drugs since January 1, 1987.
 She is an ordained Deacon in the Episcopal Church, presently serving at Bruton Parish Church in Williamsburg, VA.
-She graduated from the College of William and Mary with a BA in Psychology, is certified as a Peer Recovery Support Specialist and is currently an international scholar in the International Programme on Addiction Studies.
-Jan will receive her Master of Addiction Science Degree in 2018 through a specialized program with King’s College in London, the University of Adelaide and Virginia Commonwealth University.
+She graduated from the College of William and Mary with a BA in Psychology and is certified as a Peer Recovery Support Specialist.
+In 2018 Jan received her Master of Addiction Science Degree from the International Programme on Addiction Studies through a specialized program with King’s College in London, the University of Adelaide and Virginia Commonwealth University.
 Jan is also an Addictions Educator and sought after speaker on topics of recovery-oriented systems of care, recovery support services and recovery management.
 Jan serves as the Chairperson of the Board of Directors of Faces and Voices of Recovery, Recovery Consultant on SAMHSA States Targeted Response (STR) Technical Assistance Center Team, Consensus Panel member for the SAMHSA TIP – Peer Recovery Support Specialists and co-chair of the Addictions and Recovery Commission for the Diocese of Southern Virginia.
 In 2014 she was appointed by the Governor of Virginia to serve on the Governor’s Task Force on Prescription Drug and Heroin Abuse.

 Director of Spiritual & community programming